Koopman Operator for Stability Analysis: Theory with a Linear--Radial Product Reproducing Kernel: Numerical Example

 \section{Numerical Example}

 We evaluate the proposed methodology numerically on the Van der Pol oscillator:

-with a system parameter $\mu \in \mathbb{R}$.
+with a parameter $\mu \in \mathbb{R}$.
 Two qualitatively distinct parameter regimes are considered: (i) for $\mu < 0$, the origin is a globally asymptotically stable equilibrium; (ii) for $\mu > 0$, the origin is unstable and the trajectories approach a limit cycle.
-We assume that the dynamics is unknown while data samples are available.
-Specifically, from $40$ randomly initialized trajectories with a sampling interval $0.2$ and duration of $5.0$, we learn a finite-rank Koopman approximation via kernel EDMD as discussed in Section~\ref{sec_Koopman operator learning by kernel EDMD} using the linear--radial product kernel as in Section~\ref{sec:kernel}.
+The dynamics is assumed unknown while data samples are available.
+Specifically, from $40$ randomly initialized trajectories with a sampling interval $0.2$, we learn a finite-rank Koopman approximation via \eqref{eq:kEDMD} using our linear--radial product kernel.

-Fig.~\ref{fig1} shows the predicted trajectories compared against the ground-truth trajectories when $\mu = -1$.
-The predictions closely follow the true orbits and converge to the origin in a short time, which indicates that the estimated Koopman operator captures the attraction toward the origin successfully.
-This behavior is consistent with the spectrum of the learned Koopman operator in Fig.~\ref{fig2} where the spectrum of the estimated Koopman operator lies strictly inside the unit circle.
+Fig.~\ref{fig1} shows the predicted trajectories compared to ground-truth trajectories when $\mu = -1$.
+The predictions resemble the true orbits and converge to the origin in a short time, which indicates that the estimated Koopman operator successfully captures the attraction toward the origin.
+This behavior is consistent with the spectrum of the learned Koopman operator in Fig.~\ref{fig2}, which lies strictly inside the unit circle.
+On the other hand, due to the effect of regularization and rank restriction in \eqref{eq:kEDMD}, the learned operator possesses many zero eigenmodes as an artifact, causing the predicted trajectories to converge faster to the origin than the actual dynamics.

 When $\mu = +1$, we evaluate the trajectory prediction shown in Fig.~\ref{fig3} with corresponding Koopman spectrum in Fig.~\ref{fig4}.
 We observe that the predicted trajectories follow tightly with the ground truth trajectories, moving away from the origin and falling onto the limit cycle.
 The fact that the equilibrium point is unstable is verified by the observation that the spectrum points of $\hat{A}$ overflows the unit circle.
 This confirms the conclusion of Theorem~\ref{th:bifurcation}.
 Here, we must sample the initial states cautiously close to the origin, so that the conditions of Theorem~\ref{th:bifurcation} are satisfied; that is, the entire $\mbb{X}$ is reachable from a small neighborhood $\mbb{X}_0$ of the origin and $\mbb{X}$ does not contain another attractor (the limit cycle) inside.
 (See Appendix \ref{app:simulation} for the results when sampling from a large domain.
-When $\mbb{X}$ contains the limit cycle, the spectrum learned is inconclusive.)
+When $\mbb{X}$ contains the limit cycle, the spectrum learned is inconclusive about the stability of origin.)